Connecticut

 The Plot

 "You don't get it.
 The internet used to feel like an adventure, now it feels like a city block."
-This was another of many defensive excuses I used to hear from my acquaintances who wanted excuses to feel bad about the world today.
+This was another of many defensive excuses I used to hear from my acquaintances who wanted excuses to feel bad about today's world.

 About Me